Remote Show Control with a Laptop

 http://www.zircondesigns.com/Manufacturers-ShowControl.htm

 Many of the companies on this list offer demo versions.
 This includes links to Mac software as well as links to information on computer-controlled fountains, every possible MIDI gadget you could trigger from a PC, animatronic characters, display boards, and lots more.
-I’m probably never going to get to this level, but I really enjoy reading about what the major shows do.
+I’m never going to get to this level, but I enjoy reading about what the major shows do.